assyrianic/LibModSys/README.md

 It's important to remember that you can use the `SharedMap` map constructor to _retrieve_ a `SharedMap` from a specific channel.
 Inputing a different channel name [this includes typos] will open a new channel and create a new `SharedMap` for that plugin as the owner.
 This also allows a plugin dev to have specific and/or _tiered_ `SharedMap`s to be used as the data set for a group of subplugins/modules.

+From all of this combined, a general pattern of module systems arises into 3 different categories:

+**Component-plugins** are plugins that implement and handle a specific functionality/data independently from other plugins.
+**Framework-plugins** are plugins that are basically the skeleton of a set of behaviors/actions.
+**System-plugins** are plugins that merge the data/functionality of component-plugins and the behavior of framework-plugins.

+An example of this concept is the idea of a store plugin/mod.
+You have **Money** & **Item** _component-plugins_, a **Store** _framework-plugin_, and a **Menu** _system-plugin_ that connects the Money & Item component-plugins with the Store framework-plugin.